 Symptoms of Noise-Induced Hearing Loss (NIHL)

-You may experience a lingering sound in your ear after being exposed to loud noises.
-After some time, the symptoms usually go away.
-But, when you are exposed to loud noises again, it is possible to sustain a permanent hearing loss.
-To prevent that from happening, here are some early signs to look out for:
+You may experience a lingering ringing sound in your ear after being exposed to loud noises.
+Audiologists have an inside joke that the ringing sound are the dying cries of the hair cells!
+After some time, the ringing sound, or tinnitus, usually goes away.
+However, it is likely you have sustained some level of permanent hearing loss.
+Here are some early signs of NIHL to look out for, especially if you are less than 60 years old:

 - Needing to turn the volume on the TV higher